codysmith-data/SPO-radiation-analysis/README.md

 The only module not included with Anaconda is plotly.

-For a quick install, type:
+For a quick install, type in your Anaconda console:

 **pip install plotly**